Now that we know all about web element locators, let's use them for test automation.

 }

 Once I have the link objects, I can iterate through each one and do an assertion based on text matching.
-So, for each web element in my result links, assert true at the link get text matches a regular expression ignoring case for the phrase "panda".
+So, for each web element in my result links, search true at the link get text matches a regular expression ignoring case for the phrase “panda”.

 NOTE: The complete code for this lesson, all put together, can be found below in the resources section.